sitebay/docs/articles/guides/quick-answers/sitebay/how-to-use-git-sync/index.md

 modified_by:
   name: Angel
 published: 2024-04-19
-title: How to Use Git Sync on Site Bay
+title: How to Use Git Sync on SiteBay
-title_meta: "Git Sync: Effortlessly Update Your Site Bay WordPress Site"
+title_meta: "Git Sync: Effortlessly Update Your SiteBay WordPress Site"
 tags: ["sitebay"]
-authors: ["Site Bay"]
+authors: ["SiteBay"]
 ---

-Keeping your Site Bay WordPress site synchronized with your Git repository ensures that updates and changes are seamlessly applied.
+Keeping your SiteBay WordPress site synchronized with your Git repository ensures that updates and changes are seamlessly applied.
 Git Sync is a powerful tool that automates the process, allowing you to maintain the latest version of your site without manual uploads.
-This guide will walk you through setting up Git Sync for your Site Bay WordPress hosting, using a hypothetical Site Bay Speed Test as an example.
+This guide will walk you through setting up Git Sync for your SiteBay WordPress hosting, using a hypothetical SiteBay Speed Test as an example.

 Setting Up Git Sync